Sign In Forgot Password

 Q: When do I need to join if I want my child to become a Bar or Bat Mitzvah at Chizuk Amuno?

-A: We require synagogue membership three years prior to celebrating your child’s Bar or Bat Mitzvah.
-We also required that children undertake religious study for six years prior to the event and be enrolled in a religious program up until the big day.
-We believe your family’s experience in synagogue life is best begun when you first enroll your child in one of our schools.
+A: We require synagogue membership three years before celebrating your child’s Bar or Bat Mitzvah.
+We also required that children undertake religious study for six years before the event and be enrolled in a religious program up until the big day.
+We believe your family’s experience in synagogue life best begins when you first enroll your child in one of our schools.
 For further details, contact Archer Davis.

 Q: Why do you use so much Hebrew in your services?

-A: Use of the Hebrew language fosters a connection for each of us with those generations who have uttered these words of prayer or sacred text before us, and those who recite them as we do today in synagogues around the world.
+A: Use of the Hebrew language fosters a connection for each of us with those generations who have uttered these words of prayer or sacred text before us and those who recite them as we do today in synagogues worldwide.
 When attending Shabbat services you will find the key passages of community song and prayer printed in English transliteration, so that people who are less fluent in reading Hebrew can join in creating an upbeat and joyous spirit for our congregation.

 Q: My spouse isn’t Jewish.
 Would he or she feel comfortable at Chizuk Amuno?